Important Information & Reminders

-Career Success and Experiential Education is a newly transformed office at New York Tech!
-It’s your resource for support in landing a job or internship, including writing a résumé or cover letter, networking, and connecting with employers.
+Career Success and Experiential Education is your resource for support in landing a job or internship, including writing a résumé or cover letter, networking, and connecting with employers.
 View our updated Career Guide, check out our new fall events, and visit our new offices, where we always have free snacks and refreshments for students:

 - New York City: 26 W. 61st St., 2nd floor, room 211

-- Long Island: Student Activities Center, room 2R
+- Long Island: Student Activities Center, floor 2R

 - Get Started with Handshake: Your one-stop destination for jobs, internships, career events, and more!
 Log in with your New York Tech credentials and set up a profile.